-For example, have each student create a Spanish "word wall" for phrases they know or want to learn.
-Students add the word, it's translation, a picture to complete.
+For example, have each student create a Spanish word wall for phrases they know or want to learn.
+Students add the word, its translation, and a picture to complete.
 They can even add audio or video to record themselves practicing how to pronounce the new phrases.

 Explore Hispanic holidays and cultural traditions